South African scientists detect new virus variant amid spike

-JOHANNESBURG (AP) — A new coronavirus variant has been detected in South Africa that scientists say is a concern because of its high number of mutations and rapid spread among young people in Gauteng, the country’s most populous province, Health Minister Joe Phaahla announced Thursday.
+JOHANNESBURG — A new coronavirus variant has been detected in South Africa that scientists say is a concern because of its high number of mutations and rapid spread among young people in Gauteng, the country’s most populous province, Health Minister Joe Phaahla announced Thursday.

 The coronavirus evolves as it spreads and many new variants, including those with worrying mutations, often just die out.
 Scientists monitor for possible changes that could be more transmissible or deadly, but sorting out whether new variants will have a public health impact can take time.

-South Africa has seen a dramatic rise in new infections, Phaahla said at an online press briefing.
+South Africa has seen a dramatic rise in new infections, Phaahla said at an online media briefing.

 “Over the last four or five days, there has been more of an exponential rise,” he said, adding that the new variant appears to be driving the spike in cases.
 Scientists in South Africa are working to determine what percentage of the new cases have been caused by the new variant.